APACTestDrive/Container-Native-Development-with-OKE/LabGuide100.md

     - Multiple versions of Kubernetes are available, with the newest version selected by default
     - The default cluster creation mode will automatically create a Virtual Cloud Network for our cluster, including 2 load balancer subnets and 3 subnets for our worker VMs
     - We can customize the size and quantity of worker VMs in the node pool; by default we will get 3x 1 OCPU VMs, one in each Availability Domain.
+    - Select **VM.Standard2.1** for the VM Shape from the **SHAPE** dropdown list if this is not the default.
     - We can also add more node pools to the cluster after creation.
     - The dashboard and Tiller will be installed by default.

   - Click **Create**.
 You will be brought to the cluster detail page.
-Your cluster will take a while to provision, so let's use this time to create a cloud VM that we can use to manage our cluster using the command line.
+Your cluster will take a while to provision, so let's use this time to generate an API signing key pair to manage our cluster using the command line.